The-Triple-Zero/teaching-lab-docs/ssh/Port Forwards.md

 Here, we jump through the VPS to connect to `localhost:2222`.
 Now, we create an open port on `1080` to route through the raspberry pi.

 Once again, we can route any arbitrary traffic we would like over this connection just as in the previous scenario.

+# VPNs

+Who needs a poor man's vpn, when we can actually create a real one?
+However, keep in mind this has a limitation.
+It is a non-standard setting and will require root access on the remote host as well as the client.
+In many situations, this is not possible.
+However, it opens up the ability for full forwarding of Layer 3 traffic in TUN mode.
+This includes ICMP (ping), TCP, and UDP.
+Or, you can even forward Layer 2 traffic in TAP mode.
+Keep in mind this will likely be pretty slow, but when it's needed man is this helpful!